mvaganov/CmdLineAsteroids/notes.md

 ### voice
 A box can be described with two `Vec2` structures, bounded by edges aligned on the x and y axis.
 We call this an Axis Aligned Bounding Box or `AABB`.
-This is a simple description of space in a simulation, and it is used for many kinds of clalculations.
+This is a simple description of space in a simulation, and it is used for many kinds of calculations.

-Here we see a more common OOP style applied.
-The member variables are still public, but they are named in a way that suggests them to be C-sharp properties.
-A C-sharp property pretends to be a variable, but it is a function.

 `Width` and `Height` are both implicit `get` properties.
-They are not real variables, they are the result of simple math, which is re-computed every time `Width` or `Height` is accessed from thie `AABB`.
-You'll see both `get` and `set` properties later in the tutorial.
+They're not real variables, they're the result of simple math, re-computed every time `Width` or `Height` is accessed from an `AABB` instance.

-`Min` and `Max` are capitalized public variables because:
-	If I were doing this tutorial myself, I would convert these public members into a private members that have public property `get` and `set` methods.

 ### scene
 ```
+...
+		//public Vec2 Min, Max;
 		private Vec2 _min, _max;
 		public Vec2 Min {
 			get => _min;